any-docs/css/content/reference/properties/text-orientation/index.md

 - `mixed`
   - Rotates the characters of horizontal scripts 90° clockwise.
 Lays out the characters of vertical scripts naturally.
 Default value.
 - `upright`
   - Lays out the characters of horizontal scripts naturally (upright), as well as the glyphs for vertical scripts.
-Note that this keyword causes all characters to be considered as left-to-right: the used value of {{cssxref("direction")}} is forced to be `ltr`.
+Note that this keyword causes all characters to be considered as left-to-right: the used value of `direction` is forced to be `ltr`.
 - `sideways`
   - Causes characters to be laid out as they would be horizontally, but with the whole line rotated 90° clockwise.
 - `sideways-right`